 Waterproof your suede shoes

 The best way to protect your shoes is to waterproof them.
 This can be done by using a water repellent or suede protecting spray on your shoes before you wear them.
 Apply a suede protector before rain or snow storms to help protect them from water damage.
+Always be sure to test shoe care products on a small area of your shoe prior to applying it to the whole shoe.

 Prevention is king